muqatil7/Time-Gated-Secret/README.md

 Routes
 - `/` → redirects to `/new`
-- `/new` → create a secret and define schedule (default tz field may auto-fill to Africa/Cairo)
+- `/new` → create a secret with your custom ID and define schedule (default tz field may auto-fill to Africa/Cairo)
 - `/list` → list all secrets with visibility status and previews when visible
 - `/s/:id` → show a specific secret; manage schedule only while visible and before any hidden period
 - `/s/:id/update-schedule` → POST endpoint to update timezone/schedule (visible and not locked only)